nveenverma/Projects/Exploring StackOverflow/main.md

 ### <a id='1.4'>Extract Tag Counts</a>

-To extract tag counts, we need to follow a process similar to the above one.
+To extract tag counts, we will follow the same process.

 On Chrome, open [tags page](http://stackoverflow.com/tags) and right-click on the tag count, next to the top language (shown in top left) and choose **Inspect**.